 A legal career is a race.
 Your objective is to join the race and stay in it as long as possible.
 If you want to work in a large law firm and stay employed there for an extended period of time, there are far more important factors than where you went to law school.

-I talk to attorneys on a daily basis who expect law firms to open up to them because they attended Yale, Stanford, or some other great law school.
+I talk to attorneys daily who expect firms to open up to them because they attended Yale, Stanford, or some other great law school.
 NO ONE CARES!
-Just because you went to a good law school does not mean you are going to fit into the law firm, do the work, stay around, contribute more than you take, and be fun to work with.
+Just because you went to a good school does not mean you are going to fit into the law firm, do the work, stay around, contribute more than you take, and be fun to work with.
 Work ethic, commitment, and other factors are far more important than other things that you may think are important.

 - See Don't Be Dead Weight—Contribute More than You Take for more information.